 The fisherman’s wives served a traditional seafood meal and the band played for tips.
 I found a small niña sitting outside the food line.
 Of course I had candy!
 The fleet was advised to bring donations to this village since they didn’t have much.
 Some of the fleet asked about donating straight cash but were advised against it since monetary donations have a way of just vanishing in Mexico.
 Other vessels brought school supplies, clothing, and baseballs as donations.

 Back at the party, we mingled around and met some new people including a crew member on another boat from Northern Iowa.
 You never know where you might meet someone from Iowa!
 Proper etiquette for meeting another Iowan in a foreign or abstract place includes shrieking, jumping up and down, followed up with a big bear hug!

 We asked around and it wasn’t too long before we found a man sporting some Ullman Sails gear.
 That’s got to be him!
 We showed him the photos and he gave us some advice on our batten problem as well as well as some beefier sail tape to fix up our genoa.
 Perfect!

 We headed back to Maluhia eager to fix what was broken.
 We jammed the battens back into the black plastic reinforced pockets on the luff, and made sure they were in there as tight as possible.
 We took out our drill and drilled a hole all the way through the plastic pocket and the batten.
 Then, we secured the batons inside each plastic pocket with a locking nut.
 There’s no way they would slip out of the plastic reinforced pocket now!

 Next the genoa.
-We removed it off of the roller furler despite the 15 knots of steady wind funneling into the anchorage.
-The worry of dancing around another boat that had anchored in front of us a little too close for comfort crossed our minds.
-We had watched them earlier take their genoa down and put it back up with a crew of four people and the assistance of their engine!
+Despite the 15 knots of steady wind funneling into the anchorage, we removed the genoa completely off of the roller furler.
+The worry of hitting another boat that had anchored in front of us crossed our minds.
+We had watched them take their genoa down earlier and put it back up with a crew of four people, and the assistance of their engine!
 Here we were a just a crew of two!